FHA Streamline Refinance Loan

 - Don't want to pay an upfront MIP twice

 A streamline refinance isn't your only option if you have an existing FHA mortgage loan.
-Another option is different types of FHA refinances, like a simple or cashout refinance.
-You can also look at conventional loans, jumbo loans, VA loans, or USDA loans for refinancing, depending on what you need.
+Another option is different types of FHA refinances, like a simple or cashout refinance. conventional loans, jumbo loans, or VA loans, depending on what you need.

 | Refinance Type | Eligibility Requirements* | Loan Limits | Cash-out allowed? | Appraisal and credit check required? |